jquense/babel-plugin-jsx-fragment/README.md

 npm i -S babel-plugin-jsx-fragment
 ```

-and to use include `jsx-fragment` in your plugins array in your `.babelrc` or config object.
+To use include `jsx-fragment` in your plugins array in your `.babelrc` or config object.
+Works with React `0.13`+ and uses the newly added `createFragment` api.

 ### The Problem